Engine

 • graph – NetworkX graph (mutated in place by systems)

-• services – ServiceContainer with config, formulas, event_bus, database
+• services – ServiceContainer with config, formulas, event_bus, database, metrics

 • context – TickContext or dict passed to all systems